Flexiana/templates/README.md

     clojure -Sdeps '{:deps {io.github.flexiana/templates {:git/sha "588236a387e8184c2cdd2c562dfac528930e47d0"}}}' -Tnew create :template flexiana/xiana :name coolapp

+### Xiana-unstable Template

+In order to use this template you need to clone [xiana-framework](https://github.com/Flexiana/framework) into the same directory that contains your new project directory.
+You may need to checkout a particular branch there in order to use new features that we are working on.

+    clojure -Sdeps '{:deps {io.github.flexiana/templates {:git/sha "588236a387e8184c2cdd2c562dfac528930e47d0"}}}' -Tnew create :template flexiana/xiana_unstable :name coolapp

 ### Electric Template

     clojure -Sdeps '{:deps {io.github.flexiana/templates {:git/sha "588236a387e8184c2cdd2c562dfac528930e47d0"}}}' -Tnew create :template flexiana/electric :name coolapp